Nextiva / Blog / VoIP

 • Your sound quality is poor

-• You need advanced features
+• You need advanced functionality

 • Your on-site PBX contract is expiring